gmponos/guzzle-log-middleware/README.md

 ]);
 ```

+- ``sensitive`` if you set this to true then the body of request/response will not be logged as it will be considered that it contains sensitive information.
 - ``requests`` Do not log anything unless if the request is above the threshold or inside the levels.
 - ``statistics`` if the requests variable is true and this is also true the logger will log statistics about the request
 - ``levels`` set custom log levels for each response status code